The DiskCover System

 PATHOGENS FREQUENTLY PERSIST AFTER CLEANING

-Stethoscope contamination is reduced but not eliminated after cleaning4
+Stethoscope contamination is reduced but not eliminated after cleaning 4

 BACTERIAL CONTAMINATION